 Records Retention Policy

-The Department of Health and Safety is the official repository for documents shown below.
+The Department of Environmental Health and Safety is the official repository for documents shown below.
 The department is responsible for retaining the official copy of a record and serves as the department responsible for the development, maintenance, retention and destruction of records.
 Records are retained as specified by UM, IHL, state, federal or outside entity guidelines.
 The University Records Retention Policy regulates the storage of current and noncurrent copies of records retained for managerial or regulatory reasons.